- Do I need an IL Motorcycle Permit to take the class and how do I obtain one?

 Here at Ride Chicago, you can ONLY take your licensing test on cycles that are 150cc or greater which enables you to acquire an " M- Class " license endorsement.
 The versatility of the M-Class License is you can ride motorcycles or scooters of any size!

-What if I try to do stunts during class?
+What if I try to do stunts or ride aggressively during class?

 What if I lose my MoJo and cannot finish?

 Riding a motorcycle is not for everyone!
 You must be able to RECENTLY balance yourself on a bicycle in order to take this class.
 Riding a bicycle when you were a child doesn't count.
 We reserve the right to remove anyone that has become a hazard to themselves or other students.
 No refunds will be issued.